spang-lab/FastqPuri/README_makeBloom.md

 <sub>log<sup>2</sup>(2)</sub>.
 </b></p>

-In the figures below, we can see both the optimal number of bits per element and the optimal number of hash functions as a function of the false positive rate.
+In the figures below, we can see both,  the optimal number of bits per element and the optimal number of hash functions as a function of the false positive rate.